-Coastal Youth Media Project (CYMP) uses community-based media training to develop leadership and civic values in North Carolina’s coastal communities.
+Coastal Youth Media (CYM) uses community-based media training to develop leadership and civic values in North Carolina’s coastal communities.

 We believe that telling stories and making media can address pressing regional issues, connect communities, and transform lives.